hoangduchuy93/eagle-and-owl-classification-using-CNN-and-Transfer-learning-vgg16/README.md

 ![image](https://user-images.githubusercontent.com/91864024/181451237-d51b1c4d-9fdd-45ef-b1c9-97e7f37909f5.png)

-# Eagle and owl classification using CNN
+# Eagle and owl classification using CNN and Transfer Learning
 ## I. Outline
 - People have always been fascinated with owls and eagles, which haven’t changed over time.
 Both of these are aggressive birds that are known to combat and protect their territory.
 - However, eagles are considerably more powerful and more sturdy than owls.
 Also, they are larger and weigh more than owls.